leric2/GROMORA-harmo/documentation/quality_control_calibration.md

 # Quality control calibration

+## Summary

-Summary of the quality control applied during the GROSOM calibration routine (level0 to level1b).
+Technical documentation concerning the quality control applied during the GROSOM calibration routine (level 0 to level 1b).
+The general principles of flags and outlier detection is presented in the GROSOM user guide (UG) that can be found in the [User Guide](https://git.iap.unibe.ch/IAP_MCH/UserGuideGROSOM) repository.

-It can be divided into 2 main categories: the removing of "outlier" and the flagging of the data.
+In general, the quality control of the calibration can be divided into 2 main
+categories: the removing of "outlier" and the flagging of the potential spurious data.
+The flagging of data is always preferred however, it is sometimes necessary to remove some strong outliers that would otherwise "pollute" some good data (for instance when averaging).

-I have tried to prefer the flagging of data instead of the removal of data whenever possible.
-During the calibration routine, I have set up the following flags to help understand why some data are missing (on a later stage) or showing some weird profiles after retrieval.
+The flags are indicative of the supposed quality of some data and can be used mainly in 2 ways:
+1. To filter the "good" or "bad" time periods (e.g. during integration) to keep only good quality data in an operational retrieval for instance.
+2. To understand the origin of some weird results arising in some time periods.

-There are different flags applied between the lvl0 to lvl1b routine.
+There are different flags and outlier detection steps applied between the level 0 to level 1b routine.

 ## Level0 flags:

+The first flags with a completely indicative nature, are the level 0 warnings.

-When reading the raw data, we perform a few checks on the quality of it in the function *check_level0_generic()*:
+When reading the raw data, we perform a few checks on their quality in the function *check_level0*:
 a. size of log and raw data
 b. check number of tipping curves done
 c. check if the number of cycle is realistic